Raynes/conch/README.md

 Another nice thing gained by the way conch consumes data is that it is able to kill a process after a timeout and keep whatever data it has already consumed.

+### PTY stuff

+PTY stuff seems like it'd be a lot of work and would involve non-Clojure stuff.
+If you need a PTY for output, I suggest wrapping your programs in 'unbuffer' from the expect package.
+It usually does the trick for unbuffering program output by making it think a terminal is talking to it.

 ## Low Level Usage

 Conch is pretty simple.
 You spin off a process with `proc`.